• Skip to main content

 One of the most popular examples of cultured soybeans is miso.
 Sushi restaurants in Western countries seem to always feature miso soup on the menu (though it is usually GMO).

-Tempeh, natto and soy sauce (IF traditionally brewed) also fall under the healthy soy category.
-The benefits of natto, in particular, are unequaled by any other soy food.
+Tempeh, natto, and traditionally brewed soy sauce also fall under the healthy soy category.
+The nutritional benefits of natto, in particular, are unequaled by any other soy food.

 Everything else soy?
 Just pass!